-You can also avoid concerns about meat "scraps" and other unsavory ingredients in commercially prepared sausage.
+You can also avoid concerns about meat “scraps” and other unsavory ingredients that may be found in commercially prepared sausage.

-The LEM vertical sausage stuffer is a hand-crank sausage stuffer that comes with 3 plastic output tubes in 1/2", 3/4", and 1" sizes.
-It's made of metal parts, meaning it's durable and easy to clean.
+The LEM vertical sausage stuffer is a hand-crank sausage stuffer that comes with three plastic output tubes in 1/2″, 3/4″, and 1″ sizes.
+It’s made of metal parts, meaning it’s durable and easy to clean.

 LEM ships two C clamps with each unit to help you hold it down while you work.